-The head teacher should do an urgent initial consideration in order to establish if there is substance to the allegation, the head teacher should not carry out any investigation until consultation with the LADO.
-Full and accurate records will be made at every stage.
+The head teacher should NOT carry out any investigation, other than the initial basic fact find, until consultation with the LADO.
+Full and accurate records will be made at every stage alongside HR processes.

 Referrals must be made to the LADO within one working day.
 Case managers may then be invited to a meeting coordinated by the LADO.